Philadelphia Flyers Logo

 What does the “Philadelphia Flyers” logo represent?

-The club’s logo reflects its name, as it contains a large letter P (for Philadelphia) with a wing, illustrating the word Flyers.
+The club’s logo reflects its name.
+It contains a large letter P (for Philadelphia) with a wing illustrating the word “Flyers.”
 The gap in the letter with an orange circle in a white ring depicts a hockey puck.
 The main part of the image is black, and the outlines are white.

 Where did the name “Philadelphia Flyers” come from?

-The name was suggested by Phyllis, sister of Ed Snider, who was one of the team’s co-owners.
+The name was suggested by Phyllis, sister of Ed Snider, one of the team’s co-owners.
 She thought the words “Philadelphia” and “Flyers” went well together.
-But Phyllis did not participate in the general contest, so the jury chose the closest option from all the submitted ones – “Flyers,” sent by a 9-year-old boy.
+However, Phyllis did not participate in the general contest, so the jury chose the closest option from all the submitted ones—”Flyers,” sent by a 9-year-old boy.
 The winner received a TV and a season ticket.

 Why are the “Flyers” orange and black?

-Bill Putnam chose this color palette.
-First, he thought that the combination of orange and black was advantageous from a marketing perspective.
-Second, at his alma mater, the University of Texas, the official colors were orange and white.
+Bill Putnam chose this color palette for two reasons.
+First, he thought the combination of orange and black was advantageous from a marketing perspective.
+Second, the official colors were orange and white at his alma mater, the University of Texas.

 Why do the “Flyers” wear orange?

 Bill Putnam wanted the hockey team to have a “hot” color, but red was already associated with Montreal and Chicago.
-Therefore, the co-owner decided to replace it with orange – also bright and striking.
-Besides, at the University of Texas, where he once studied, an orange-red palette was used.
+Therefore, the co-owner replaced it with a bright and striking orange.
+Besides, an orange-red palette was used at the University of Texas, where he once studied.